10 Powerful Productivity Tips for Remote Workers

 This is critical for digital nomads.

-Oftentimes when someone is starting to work remotely for their very first time there will be this sense that they need to be working all the time.
+Oftentimes, when someone is starting to work remotely for their very first time, there will be this sense that they need to be working all the time.

-Your mind needs time to rest and recharge to stay productive so it’s important you disconnect fully from work once you’ve finished.
-After all, the best perk of this digital nomad lifestyle is being able to explore different countries around the world - so don’t miss out on that.
+Your mind needs time to rest and recharge to stay productive, so it’s important you disconnect fully from work once you’ve finished.
+After all, the best perk of this digital nomad lifestyle is being able to explore different countries around the world, so don’t miss out on that.

-If you’re good at counting you may realize that we’re over 10 powerful productivity hacks by now, but that’s OK.
+If you’re good at counting, you may realize that we’re over 10 powerful productivity hacks by now, but that’s OK.
 Since we just covered a lot, here’s a quick summary on how to increase your productivity as a digital nomad and remote worker:

-1. Get a good nights sleep
+1. Get a good night’s sleep for optimal remote work productivity

 2. Create a powerful morning routine

-3. Batch tasks
+3. Batch tasks to maintain a flow state

-4. Create daily themes
+4. Create daily themes to streamline your week

-9. Take breaks to manage your energy
+8. Take regular breaks to recharge your energy

-12. Fully disconnect once you’re done for the day
+11. Fully disconnect once you’re done for the day